PG&E Corporation (PCG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for PG&E Corporation (PCG) is $18.36, which is $3.02 above the current market price.
-The public float for PCG is 1.97B, and currently, short sellers hold a 3.47% ratio of that floaft.
-The average trading volume of PCG on March 15, 2023 was 14.03M shares.
+The average price estimated by analysts for PCG is $18.82, which is $2.72 above than the current price.
+The public float for PCG is 1.97B, and at present, short sellers hold a 3.47% of that float.
+The average trading volume of PCG on March 20, 2023 was 13.67M shares.

 PCG’s Market Performance

-PCG’s stock has seen a -3.74% decrease for the week, with a 0.32% rise in the past month and a -1.87% fall in the past quarter.
-The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 2.62% for PG&E Corporation The simple moving average for the last 20 days is -0.84% for PCG stock, with a simple moving average of 14.71% for the last 200 days.
+PCG stock saw an increase of 1.71% in the past week, with a monthly gain of 1.71% and a quarterly increase of -1.83%.
+The volatility ratio for the week is 2.87%, and the volatility levels for the last 30 days are 2.71% for PG&E Corporation (PCG).
+The simple moving average for the last 20 days is 1.43% for PCG stock, with a simple moving average of 17.23% for the last 200 days.

 Analysts’ Opinion of PCG